 - An ACT composite score of 18 or higher.
 Our ACT code is 1084.

 - MELAB (Michigan English Language Assessment Battery) score of 76 or above.

-- You may submit the ELS Language Center completion certificate for Intensive English for Academic Purposes through Level 112.
+- The ELS Language Center completion certificate for Intensive English for Academic Purposes through Level 112.

-- Submit a thoughtful essay of at least 850 words and no more than 1200 words describing your academic interests and goals, and your reasons for studying in the United States at Monmouth College.
-Include in this essay some information about yourself that would be helpful to us as we consider your application: academic interests, service activities, leadership experiences, artistic and athletic interests, hobbies and special skills, and career goals.
+- Essay (500-1000 words) describing your academic interests and goals, and your reasons for studying at Monmouth College.
+Include in this essay information about yourself that would be helpful as we consider your application: academic interests, service activities, leadership experiences, artistic and athletic interests, hobbies and special skills, and career goals.

 - The bank statement must be on the official letterhead of the bank, dated within the last 6 months, and cover your college and personal expenses (minus the amount of your scholarship).
 It should include the current amount in the account, account holder's name, account number, currency type, bank official's name and signature and the address and phone number of the bank.

 - We can only accept a bank statement that indicates the amount in a liquid form and that usually is a checking or savings account statement.
 Employment, salary or pension statements, tax returns, property or personal assets, stock funds, insurance premiums and any other statement in the non-liquid form are not acceptable.

 - You should be able to show more funds in the family's or sponsor's bank account than just the amount you need for the first year of study.
 It is best to have one source of funding, and to have the money in only one bank account (the family account or the sponsor's account).
 However, multiple bank statements are acceptable.